jiangmiao/auto-pairs/README.md

         }|

-*   Auto detect when to close by checking the equality of pairs within the buffer: >
+*   Auto detect when to close by checking the equality of pairs within the buffer

         input:
             const user = getUser|id)